5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 If these two conditions are met then it's hard to imagine what could prevent the application from reacting to any requests of the SCM, except when you have an endless loop somewhere in your application.

-### The application does not do what's supposed to do
+### The application does not do what it is supposed to do

 > The very thought of you
 > And I forget to do